frankiephs/OceanGuardianOfficial/README.md

   	- comiendose-el-control-1-81452 / RoboFish Eating sound - Pixabay
   	- Shooting Sound FX - Pixabay
   	- wah-wah sound - Pixabay
-	- Old Guy Naration: Objective, To move, We're doomed, Horay - Developed in Eleven Labs
+	- Old Guy Naration: Objective, To move, We're doomed, Horay - Developed in Eleven Labs, modified by Frankie Bula

 ## For developers
 In the `game loop` at the bottom of the code, There is a function named `cmd` and it is called inside the game loop. the cmd is a function for easier debugging.
 The cmd function is used if you want to play specific screens of the game. **Arguements are optional.** To run home screen or change game state, call using `cmd("home")`.